Or3stis/apparatus/README.md

 ## To Use

 To clone and run this repository you'll need [Git](https://git-scm.com) and [Node.js](https://nodejs.org/en/download/) installed on your computer.
-From your command line:
+To download and install the app, type the following in your command line:

 ```bash
 # Clone this repository